getoutreach/extensibility-sdk/docs-dev-portal/developer-portal.md

 ## Creating and publishing apps

-So you went through the [quick start guide](quick-start-guide.md) and created on or more [extensions](extension-types.md) in your app.
+So you went through the [quick start guide](quick-start-guide.md) and created one or more [extensions](extension-types.md) in your app.
 Now it's time to ship your app to end users.
 To do so open the app for editing in Outreach Development Portal and head the "Review and Publish" section which will lead you through the publishing process consisting of 3 steps.